The author is a guitarist and bassist with over 35 years of experience as a musician.

 I think there are a few things you need to look for when choosing a budget-level acoustic.
 Firstly, consider the construction of the guitar.
 Some inexpensive guitars employ cost-cutting measures that impact the performance and the sound of the instrument.
 While you aren’t going to expect your budget acoustic to have the same build quality and sound as an expensive instrument, you should know that the guitar company put some thought into the design of the guitar.

-In this article I’ve lined up my top acoustic guitars around the $400 price point.
+In this article, I’ve lined up my top acoustic guitars around the $400-500 price point, from some of the best acoustic guitar brands in the world.
 They all sound and look fantastic, and I think any one of them will get the job done for the intermediate-level guitarist.
 But what really matters is what you think.
 Check them out, do your own research, and see if you agree with me.

 Let’s look at some guitars!